 Set Default Consent Status for New Patients

-You will have to decide whether your practice has an opt-in or opt-out consent status for patients with regards to clinical document exchange.
+You need to decide whether you will have an opt-out or opt-in policy for Clinical Document Exchange.
 Once you have done so, set this status in the Practice Preferences tool.

 You can choose whether new patients’ consent status will default to “Undetermined”, “Yes”, or “No”.
 Note that a status of undetermined is functionally the same as a status of no. The data of patients with the status of either undetermined or no will not be shared, while those with a status of yes will.